 IBP’s project mission is to provide a free facility that welcomes all ages, skill levels, and provides a safe outdoor, healthy, family friendly, community venue.
 IBP is dedicated to building a sustainable, full spectrum riding experience to unite the world-class recreational riding from around Lake Tahoe.

 The Bike Park plans were submitted to and approved by the Tahoe Regional Planning Agency.
-IVGID was prepared to bid the project when funding was secured.
+IVGID bid the project when funding was secured.

 About the Incline Tahoe Foundation: Recognizing the decreasing availability of traditional funding streams, the Incline-Tahoe Foundation was established as a Non-Profit 501(c)3 in January 2010, to provide an alternative funding strategy for the Incline Village/Crystal Bay Community.
 Believing that public parks, recreation programs and facilities of quality and diversity are more important now than in any time in our history, it is the foundation’s goal to improve and sustain healthy community recreation & wellness opportunities through charitable contributions.
 For more information or to make a charitable contribution, please contact (775) 298-0299, or email: firstname.lastname@example.org.